 • CERN mobile subscriptions

-Internet and mobile phone providers are still operational in the local area, despite the physical shops being closed.
+Internet and mobile phone providers are still operational in the local area.
 You can still contact them to start a mobile or internet contract.
 We recommend you remain in close contact with your supervisor on the progress of your telework set up and on the work you can do remotely.

 Travel and Leave